 This one was a little tricky, so I just Googled “travel related leather anniversary gifts.”
-I got quite the array of suggestions but wasn’t really impressed with leather passports covers or luggage tags I saw online.
+I got quite the array of suggestions but wasn’t really impressed with leather passport covers or luggage tags I saw online.
 Then I ran across a shop on Etsy called Killogrin Creations, that makes a subway scroll on leather with your life’s journey for about $70.
-(Update: the price was $95 as of August, 2020.)
 It was perfect!

 Steve and I narrowed a list of places we’d traveled in our first three years of marriage to nine and sent it to the online store.
 In a couple weeks, we had a unique, customized piece made of leather and the perfect traditional anniversary gift for travelers like us.

 The fourth anniversary was probably the most difficult one to figure out.
 The traditional gift is flowers and we had a difficult time thinking of something to purchase that wasn’t going to die in a week to 10 days.
 Then, Steve had a great idea!
 “Let’s travel to the Rose Bowl this year!”